-In her first statement since being sentenced, Chelsea Manning, formerly Pfc.
-Bradley Manning, said she leaked classified U.S. information in the name of transparency.
+Chelsea Manning, formerly Pfc.
+Bradley Manning, said the leak of classified U.S. information was in the name of transparency.

-Chelsea Manning issued her first post-sentencing statement Oct.
-9, telling the Guardian that she is a "transparency advocate" and doesn't consider herself a pacifist -- a label some public profiles of her have used to explain her actions.
+Chelsea Manning in Oct.
+2013 issued her first post-sentencing statement, telling the Guardian that she is a "transparency advocate" and doesn't consider herself a pacifist -- a label some public profiles of her have used to explain her actions.

 "It's not terribly clear to me that my actions were explicitly done for "peace"… I feel that the public cannot decide what actions and policies are or are not justified if they don't even know the most rudimentary details about them and their effects."
 Chelsea Manning

 "The decisions that I made in 2010 were made out of a concern for my country and the world we live in."
 Army Pvt.
 Chelsea Manning

 On March 4 Manning was nominated for the Nobel Peace Prize by several Pirate Party-affiliated groups including Icelandic politician Birgitta Jonsdottir and her party The Movement, as well as the former Secretary of State in Tunisia for Sport & Youth.

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.